Professor Sloth

 3. Using the Vary Header

-The Vary header is can be returned in resource responses and tells the browser when a resource should be cached as a unique variation of the resource.
+The Vary header can be returned in resource responses and tells the browser when a resource should be cached as a unique variation of the resource.
 It does this by specifying one or more headers to use as a unique key.

 The browser will never be able to use its cached responses if the header values change on every request.
 Vary is often omitted entirely, and should be used carefully when needed.